-The technical requirements for this high speed multi pair connector that have had to be designed have been usable for modern high speed backplane designs with data transmission rates up to 10 Gbit/s 100 ohm differential impedance SMT interface to printed circuit board extreme shielding to achieve a minimum of crosstalk between differential signal pairs minimum signal skew between the two contacts of a differential signal pair economical and easy trace routing.
+This article discusses a high speed multi pair connector for modern high speed backplane designs with data transmission rates up to 10 Gbit/s 100 ohm.
+It uses a differential impedance SMT interface to printed circuit board with extreme shielding to achieve a minimum of crosstalk between differential signal pairs, minimum signal skew between the two contacts of a differential signal pair, and economical and easy trace routing.

 One additional goal at an early stage of the design process was to give a realistic estimation of the overall system performance of a typical communication system including the newly designed connector.
 SPICE simulation models needed therefore to be derived from full 3D EM simulations of the key contributors to distortion and crosstalk: The ERNI Ermet zeroXT connector itself.
 A cut out of the PCB via pattern on both male and female sides of the connector including a short section of PCB transmission line....

 The design process started with impedance simulations for the definition of the main design parameters (trace width, trace distance, distance between 2 signal pairs, distance between 2 signal wafers).
 According to a first draft of ERNI, AdMOS implemented a fully parametric model of a “geometrical linear” connector to analyze and optimize the impedance matching and the crosstalk in a quick and effective way.

 Based on the analysis described above an intermediate 3D model could be generated consisting of 3 wafers with 4 signal pairs per wafer.
 It was used to verify the impedance matching, the crosstalk & multiline crosstalk, the SPICE model generation and the overall system behavior performing S-parameter calculations.